The New Hosted Travel Agent Report, 2019

 1. A smaller percentage of new agents took the survey this year

 37% of agents who responded to our income survey were new.
-While that number is considerably lower than last year—a drop of 11%—they still comprise a significant portion of respondents to our survey.
+While that number is considerably lower than last year—an 11-point drop—they still comprise a significant portion of respondents to our survey.

 2.The hosted travel agent sector is becoming more diverse.